SemanticMediaWiki/SemanticMediaWiki/tests/phpunit/Integration/JSONScript/README.md

 It is also possible to [import](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/JSONScript/TestCases/p-0211.json) larger text passages or [upload files](https://github.com/SemanticMediaWiki/SemanticMediaWiki/blob/master/tests/phpunit/Integration/JSONScript/TestCases/p-0705.json) for a test scenario.

+When creating test scenarios, use disinct names and subjects to ensure that other tests will not interfer with the expected results.
+It may also be of advantage to split the setup of data (e.g. `Example/Test/1`) from the actual test subject (e.g. `Example/Test/Q.1`) to avoid conflicating comparisons or false positive results during the assertion process.

 <pre>
 "setup": [
 	{